 How does Daffodil work?

 Daffodil contains chemicals that help reduce pain.
-It is also being investigated for use in the treatment of Alzheimer's disease.
+Daffodil is also being studied for possible use in the treatment of Alzheimer's disease.

 Are there safety concerns?

-Daffodil is UNSAFE for use.
-It can cause irritation and swelling of the mouth, tongue and throat.
+for use.
+Merely chewing on the stem may be enough to cause a chill, shivering, and fainting.
+Daffodil can cause irritation and swelling of the mouth, tongue, and throat.
 Daffodil can also cause vomiting, salivation, diarrhea, brain and nerve disorders, lung collapse, and death.

 People who handle daffodil plants or bulbs can have skin swelling and irritation.